Projeto-Pindorama/copacabana/README.md

 It follows the same building model that "vanilla" LFS and Musl-LFS/CMLFS does, so our build is divided into cross-tools, tools and the final system.

-You can already download the cross-tools stage for Copacabana from Pindorama's FTP server, just enter in pindorama.twilightparadox.com (port 2121), it's inside the copacabana/ directory.
+You can already download the cross-tools stage for Copacabana 1.0 (Sunrise) from Pindorama's FTP server.
+Just enter in pindorama.twilightparadox.com (port 2121), it's inside the copacabana/ directory.

-For testing, i'm using Pindorama's Mitzune, a tool that i've developed specifically for this task.
+For testing, i'm using [Pindorama's Mitzune](https://github.com/Projeto-Pindorama/mitzune), a tool that i've developed specifically for this task.

 I'll describe the entire process of in fact building the system in the docs.